lucasalvarezlacasa/AzureResourceHealthAPI/README.md

 // img2

-- Now that the application is created, you can automatically obtain the first value that we needed: appId.
-Just click on it and you will find the value on the top right corner.
+- Now that the application is created, you can automatically obtain the first value that we needed: **appId**.
+It's located on the top right corner.

 // img 3

-- Now we need to generate the secret for the application, this is, the appKey.
+- Now we need to generate the secret key for our application, this is, the **appKey**.
 For this, click on Keys and generate a new one.
 You can select Never Expires as the duration for it.
-After saving it, you will have one opportunity in order to copy the secret key, since it won't be displayed after that anymore.
+After saving, you will have one opportunity in order to copy the secret, since it won't be displayed after that anymore.

 // img 4